It's Time to Start Fall-Proofing Our Homes

 Grab bars near toilets and on both the inside and outside of your tub and shower are essential.
 Make sure you use a qualified handyman to install them.

-Place non-skid mats, strips, or carpet on all surfaces that may get wet.
+Place non-skid mats, strips, or carpets on all surfaces that may get wet.

 Lights, lights, lights – turn them on.
 What we don’t see will hurt us.